MihalisW/dbt_practice/README.md

 ## Scheduling this pipeline

-Assuming that we require an hourly cadance then we this should be scheduled every hour, with a 10 minute grace period to allow the extract process to complete.
+Assuming that we require an hourly cadance then this should be scheduled every hour, with a 10 minute grace period to allow the extract process to complete.
 **Note** this project loads 'extract' tables simply to illustrate the overall pipeline conveniently.
 This would be removed in an actual scenario from the `transform_pipeline.sh` file.
-In order to be sure that we meet our 49 minute window before the next extraction process we could use a clustering key on all instances of the user id, a partition key on timestamps between joined tables in order to improve performance.
+In order to be sure that we meet our 49 minute window before the next extraction process we could use a clustering key on all instances of the user id and a partition key on timestamps between joined tables in order to improve performance.